RavijaDul/FlareNet/README.md

 - Authentication & user roles missing – At this stage, the system does not include authentication, authorization, or multi-user role management.
 These features will be added in future phases.
 - Deployment not yet available – FlareNet currently runs only in a local development environment (Docker + local servers).
 A cloud deployment setup is not yet provided.

+-To change user role
+Open DB with pgAdmin or Docker CLI.

+docker exec -it flarenet-db psql -U flarenet -d flarenet

+Run:

+\dt
+select * from users;

+(you should see your registered users).

+Manually promote yourself:

+UPDATE users SET role='ADMIN' WHERE username='yourname';

+Later, when you move towards production/stable release, you can:

+Switch off ddl-auto.

+Lock schema with Flyway or Liquibase migrations.